Cauliflower ear: Diagnosis

+To assist with settling on the best form of treatment for cauliflower ear, Yotsuyanagi et al. created a classification system for deciding when surgery is needed and as a guide to what the best approach would be.

 Causes

 The most common cause of cauliflower ear is blunt trauma to the ear leading to a hematoma which, if left untreated, eventually heals to give the distinct appearance of cauliflower ear.
-Most commonly coming from participating in grappling and combat sports such as Brazilian Jiu-Jitsu and MMA.
+Participating in contact sports and martial arts is a typical source of such trauma.
 The structure of the ear is supported by a cartilaginous scaffold consisting of the following distinct components: the helix, antihelix, concha, tragus, and antitragus.
 The skin that covers this cartilage is extremely thin with virtually no subcutaneous fat while also strongly attached to the perichondrium, which is richly vascularized to supply the avascular cartilage.

 Cauliflower ear can also present in the setting of nontraumatic inflammatory injury of auricular connective tissue such as in relapsing polychondritis (RP), a rare rheumatologic disorder in which recurrent episodes of inflammation result in destruction of cartilage of the ears and nose.
 Joints, eyes, audiovestibular system, cardiovascular system, and respiratory tract can also be involved.